These are the faces of some of the US coronavirus victims - KVIA

 A 91-year-old who lived a ‘life of intellectual fascination’

-When Bill Pike, 91, was admitted to the hospital a few weeks ago, his family thought he had pneumonia, his son Daniel Pike told CNN.
-A week later, the Connecticut man was sedated and on a ventilator.
+When Bill Pike, 91, was admitted to the hospital a few weeks before he died, his family thought he had pneumonia, his son Daniel Pike told CNN.
+A week after he was admitted, the Connecticut man was sedated and on a ventilator.

 “Nobody, nobody thought he had this,” Daniel Pike said.

-Shortly before he died, Bill Pike received his last rites over the phone, with his wife and three children listening in from quarantine.
+Shortly before he died on March 18, Bill Pike received his last rites over the phone, with his wife and three children listening in from quarantine.

 “It was like a tapestry or quilt of our affections for him,” his wife, Cathie Pike, told CNN.

-Note: Correction: This story has been updated with the correct spelling of Erik Curren’s name.
-Curren’s father’s work history has also been corrected